My research interests are in the areas of Mechatronics, Embedded and Cyber-physical systems (CPS), and systems engineering, and in particular with

 - José Manuel Gaspar Sánchez (main supervisor)

-- We are shortly opening up new post-doc positions!
+- We are shortly opening up new post-doc position!

 - Dr. Xinhai Zhang (Sigma Technology)